Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 It is possible just to unzip package files into your current working folder, where your document is, because LATEX will look there first, before looking in your Personal TEX Directory or anywhere else, but it means that if you use LATEX in a different folder for another document, you’ll have to copy all the packages you put in there.
 Far better to put them all in The Right Place to start with: your Personal TEX Directory.

 The tlmgr auto-updater is widely used in TEX Live systems except where TEX has been installed from Debian-based Unix system packages.
-On Windows and Apple Mac, and on Unix systems where TEX Live has been installed from the TUG DVD or download, tlmgr is the normal way to update packages.
+On Windows and Apple Mac, and on Unix systems where TEX Live has been installed from a TUG download, tlmgr is the normal way to update packages.
 The manual process described above is only for those cases where tlmgr cannot be used.

 This includes the thousands of installations which do not conform to the TDS, such as old shared Unix systems and some Microsoft Windows systems, so there is no way for an installation program to guess where to put the files: you have to know this yourself.
 There are also systems where the owner, user, or installer has chosen not to follow the recommended TDS directory structure, or is unable to do so for policy or security reasons (such as a shared system where she cannot write to a locked disk or directory).